 My involvement arose through my business being excluded from support too.

-Wearing my other hat, as a reportage and documentary photographer, made me determined to attend and help to get the story out there.
+Wearing my other hat, as a professional photographer, made me determined to attend and help to get the story out there.
 Like they say, a picture is worth a thousand words.
-Photography is a powerful medium.
+Documentary photography is a powerful medium.

 ExcludedUK campaigns for justice on behalf of the estimated 3 million small business taxpayers excluded from government support and provide essential support and advice for those affected.